Royal PORTRUSH golf club -

 It's easy to proclaim your love for a course when you are knocking the lights out, a little harder when you aren't quite firing on all cylinders.
 Royal Portrush though is such a great place to be that, whatever the standard of your game, it's impossible not to leave with a smile on your face and planning a return visit.

-Portrush is about to be thrust back onto the world stage when it hosts The Open in 2019 (for the first time since 1951) and I am sure that the world will marvel at this great course and that it will be talked about in the same breath as the very best Open courses.
+Portrush was thrust back onto the world stage when it hosted The Open in 2019 (for the first time since 1951) and the world marvelled at this great course and it was talked about in the same breath as the very best Open courses.

 So what makes it so special?
 Well, firstly the club has a lovely feel to it.
 It's not stuffy or pretentious and feels more welcoming to visitors than rival Royal County Down - this is a club and a course for golfers.